 You'll still be using No-Reload for training, but 1 SP is put into Hammer Smash anyway for its Double Blast damage boost.
 1 point for Rocket Rush helps for gathering mobs (Sahel 2), especially if you can't one-hit.
 Magnum Launch isn't needed, but 1 point can provide some short-lived entertainment, if you value that sort of thing.

-Hammer Smash and Weaving are maxed next for the damage boosts they give to Double Blast and Magnum Punch respectively, then the rest of your damage boosting passives follow.
+Combo Training is maxed first for the damage increase it gives to all your attacks - it only requires 9 SP to max, so you may as well get it out of the way early.
+Hammer Smash and Weaving are maxed next for the boosts they give to Double Blast and Magnum Punch respectively, then Revolving Cannon Plus II follows.
 Finish off by maxing Rocket Rush and Magnum Launch.